coder187/covidtracker/README.md

 Jonathan Kelly for Code Institute Milestone Project Two.

 ### Content
-The displays the latest COVID-19 statistics for the Republic of Ireland in a responsive and aesthetically pleasing manner.
+The website displays the latest COVID-19 statistics for the Republic of Ireland in a responsive and aesthetically pleasing manner.

 ### Media
 The hero image is from ecdc.europa.eu.
-The background audio is from the PC game Defcon produced by [](introversion.co.uk/software)
+The background audio is from the PC game Defcon produced by [Introversion Software](https://www.introversion.co.uk/introversion/

 ### Acknowledgements
 -   My Mentor for continuous helpful feedback.